John Casimir, Count of Erbach-Breuberg

-John Casimir, Count of Erbach-Breuberg (10 August 1584 – 14 January 1627), was a German prince member of the House of Erbach and ruler over Breuberg, Wildenstein and Fürstenau.
+John Casimir, Count of Erbach-Breuberg (10 August 1584 – 14 January 1627), was a German Count, member of the House of Erbach and ruler over Breuberg, Wildenstein and Fürstenau.

+Biography

-Born in Erbach, he was the eleventh child and fourth (but third surviving) son of George III, Count of Erbach-Breuberg and his second wife Anna, a daughter of Frederick Magnus, Count of Solms-Laubach-Sonnenwalde.
+Born in Erbach, he was the eleventh child and fourth (but third surviving) son of George III, Count of Erbach-Breuberg by his second wife, Countess Anna of Solms-Laubach (11 April 1557 – 8 December 1586), the youngest child and daughter of Frederick Magnus, Count of Solms-Laubach-Sonnenwalde and his wife, Countess Agnes of Wied (d.
+1588).
+John Casimir never married, nor had any known children.

-Life
+Erbach domains

 After the death of their father, John Casimir and his surviving brothers divided the Erbach domains in 1606: he received the districts of Breuberg and Wildenstein.
 In 1623, after the death of his eldest brother Frederick Magnus without surviving issue, the remaining brothers divided his domains: John Casimir received the district of Fürstenau.

+Death

 John Casimir died in Schweidnitz aged 41 and was buried in Michelstadt.
 Because he never married or had children, his brothers divided his land after his death.